lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 ## Attack Actions

 * **Attack** – Use a weapon.
 The basic attack command hits at a single target with your currently equipped weapon.
-Special options to the basic attack command allow you to execute a short (3-round) or fullauto burst if the weapon allows or make a called shot.
+Special options to the basic attack command allow you to shoot a burst (if the weapon allows) or make a called shot.
 A called shot has a greater chance of hitting your intended hit location, but also has a higher chance of missing completely.
 * **Aim** – Take careful aim at a target to increase your chance to hit next turn.
 Aiming with a melee weapon is allowed; it represents sizing up your opponent and waiting for your opening.
 * **Suppress** – You can perform suppressive fire to keep a target’s head down.
 You won't hit them, but you'll impose a greater suppression modifier upon them than if you just targeted them directly.
 Fully automatic weapons can suppress multiple targets at once.
 Some electronic weapons (like the ECM system on a BSG Raptor) can also suppress targets.
 Suppression with a melee weapon is allowed; it represents feints or other distracting moves to keep someone occupied.
 * **Reload** – Reload a weapon that has run out of ammo.
 Some weapons may take multiple turns to reload.